hfridholm/korsord/NOTES.md

 ## Quick Fixes
 - fix image position and size in model-gen.py
 - get gen.py working
-- Modify words.py and clues.py to show word count on 'list' command
 - Add messages in makefile
 - README.md in source/ explain the algorithm and refrence function names
 - write about the default models